psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 ---
-title: "Parallel Estimation of Pi for Pedestrians"
+title: "Estimation of Pi for Pedestrians"
 teaching: 45
 exercises: 10
 questions:
 - "How do I use multiple cores on a computer to solve a problem?"
 objectives:
 - "Perform a calculation of pi using only one CPU core."
-- "Perform a calculation of pi using multiple CPU cores on one machine."
-- "Measure the run time of both the serial and parallel version of the implementation and compare them."
+- "Measure the run time of both the serial of the implementation."
 keypoints:
 - "The estimation of pi with the Monte Carlo method is a compute bound problem."
 - "The generation of pseudo random numbers consumes the most time."
-- "The generation of random numbers can be parallelized."
 - "Time consumption of a single application can be measured using the `time` utility."
 - "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
 ---

 Lola is told that her predecessors all worked on the same project.
 A high performance calculation that is able to produce a high precision estimate of Pi.
 Even though calculating Pi can be considered a solved problem, this piece of code is used at the institute to benchmark new hardware.
 So far, the institute has only acquired larger single machines for each lab to act as work horse per group.
 But currently, need for distributed computations has arisen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.

-The algorithm to implement is very simple.
-It was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.
+The algorithm was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.

 ![Estimating Pi with Buffon's needle](../tikz/estimate_pi.svg)